chipairon/fun_with_time_zones/README.md

 ```

-In the branch solution is the same app with this workarount applied.
+In the branch workaround (https://github.com/Chipairon/fun_with_time_zones/tree/workaround) has this changes applied.

 This solution is based on this SO answer: http://stackoverflow.com/a/5094402/676002